Disney World discounts and promotions are things people always ask about. Everybody wants to get the best deal for their trip.

 - Get a Disney Visa.
 People with Disney Visa cards will be able to book the promotions a few days before everybody else.

 - Sign up for alerts.
 On each of the monthly dashboards, there's a sign-up form to receive alerts.
-When discounts are announced, I email people on those lists to let them know.
+When discounts are announced, we email people on those lists to let them know.

 - Book dates when discounts are available.
-Using the charts above, you should be able to see when discounts are available.
-People often ask me things like "when will Free Dining be announced for this summer?" and that's just not likely to happen.
+Using the spreadsheet above, you should be able to see when discounts are available.
+People often ask us things like "when will Free Dining be announced for this summer?" and that's just not likely to happen.
 If you want Free Dining, book in the fall when it's usually offered.

-Questions or comments about how discounts work or which ones are available?
+Questions or comments about how Disney World discounts work or which ones are available?

 Please discuss in the comments.